Guide to Gamefish of the Amazon

 Most important is a lighter rig to cast the amazingly effective Sidewinder's peacock rattle jigs.
 A medium-light spinner with a reel to match (2500 size with 30 pound braid) is perfect for the job.
 This rig is extremely productive, accounting for greater numbers of peacock bass per time in use than any other method.

 Trophy peacock fishing requires strong hooks, split rings and lines to handle these incredibly powerful fish.
 Most veterans use 30-65 lb. braided line.
 Anything lighter is easily broken by big peacocks in heavy structure (their favorite haunts).

 Other Large Cichlids

 Several other fun to catch species of Cichlid are native to the Amazon basin.
 The oscar (Astronatus ocellatus), known in Brazil as 'cara acu' has become common throughout the south Florida canal system, thanks to aquarist releases.
-It is found in varying numbers in central Amazonian black water.
+It is found in many regions in central Amazonian black water.
 Oscars use their their flattened round bodies to good advantage, generating surprising force for their size as a rod and reel adversary.
 We’ve caught these up to the 5 pound class (well over the current world record size).

 Jacunda or Pike Cichlid

 Jacundá (pike cichlids) are members of the genus Crenicichla, a wide-ranging taxon with over 70 Neotropical species.
 Found in similar waters, they are commonly caught while peacock bass fishing.
 Although the various Crenicichla species in Amazonian Brazil vary widely in coloration and markings, they are remarkably similar in form and habit.
 Like oscars, jacundá don't get terribly large (under 5-pounds) but they'll aggressively take many of the same black bass-sized lures and flies used for peacocks.